Newsom Bladeless Laser Cataract Surgery Technique

 The femtosecond laser is the laser that surgeons worldwide use to perform the All-Laser LASIK procedure.
 It is the industry accepted standard to house and operate the femtosecond laser within clinical office environments and retail office spaces associated with LASIK surgery.
 However, Dr. Newsom’s strong belief in delivering the highest standard of care led him in a different direction and he determined that his LASIK patients should have their procedures performed in the same sterile and controlled environments as his cataract patients.
 This decision was key as it meant that the laser would be housed in the same sterile operating room where Dr. Newsom performs cataract surgery weekly.

 Soon after opening the Tampa Surgery Center, Dr. Newsom began to wonder about the use of his femtosecond laser during cataract surgery.
 Knowing that the femtosecond laser was capable of producing the most predictable and precise incisions, Dr. Newsom and his research team set out to develop a technique for modifying the femtosecond laser so that the laser might be used to perform micro-incision cataract surgery.

 They quickly enlisted trusted medical device supplier Rhein Medical to assist them in designing and manufacturing a device that would allow the laser to perform cataract surgery incisions.
 Through an iterative design process the team developed the device that we now refer to as the Newsom Bladeless Laser Disk.

 Once the device was manufactured to specification they continued the R&D process by performing clinical trials of corneal laser incisions using donor tissue.

 As with any vision correcting surgical procedure there is no one-size-fits-all solution.
-Any patient interested in laser cataract surgery should seek the consult of a qualified surgeon to determine if the procedure is right for them.
+Any patient interested in laser cataract surgery should seek the consult a Newsom Eye surgeon to determine if the procedure is right for them.